nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/events-and-messages/nuxeo-stream.md

 When using Kafka, the record is reassigned to a valid consumer, the tolerance in this case is:
 15min * number of consumer threads.

+The policy `name` refers to the computation name, to set a default retry policy for all computations of the processor you should use `name="default"`.

 ### Fallback